 Buy QuickBooks Online Now for 50% Off

-First, you want to make sure that you’ve matched/added all of the transactions that have been downloaded to the bank feed.
-While you’re in the bank feed screen, click the pencil/edit icon for the account:
+First, you want to make sure that you’ve matched and added all of the transactions that have been downloaded to the bank feed.
+While you’re in the bank feed screen, click the pencil icon for the account:

 Now, check the box next to “Disconnect this account on save,” and last, click “Save and Close.”

-At the time of this writing, users cannot convert QuickBooks Self-Employed to any version of QuickBooks Online.
+Unfortunately, there’s no automatic way for users to convert their data from a QuickBooks Self-Employed account to any version of QuickBooks Online.

-Each subscription level of QuickBooks Online allows for two accountant firm users at any given time.
-If you have two and want to add one, you need to delete one of the accountant firm users before inviting another.
+QuickBooks questions regarding accountant users usually have pretty simple answers—each subscription level of QuickBooks Online allows for two accountant firm users at any given time.
+This rule applies to Simple Start.
+If you have two users on your QuickBooks Simple Start account and want to add one, you’ll need to delete one of the accountant firm users before inviting another.

-Yes!
-You can convert to QuickBooks Online from QuickBooks for Mac, Pro, any Premier Edition, or Enterprise Solutions.
+Unlike QuickBooks Self-Employed, many specialty QuickBooks Desktop products, like QuickBooks Contractors edition, can be easily converted to QuickBooks Online.
+See Intuit guides to converting to QuickBooks Online from QuickBooks for Mac, Pro, any Premier Edition, or Enterprise Solutions.